sendwithus/jobs/README.md

 - We're part of [Y Combinator's](http://www.ycombinator.com) W14 batch.
 - We build fast, hack hard, and get shit done.

+We believe in customer experience above all else.
+Our customers are hackers, marketers, startups, and enterprises, and we rely on all of them to drive product development.

+We operate at a large scale.
+Maintaining a real-time API and routing millions of emails requires serious smarts, and we're excited by the challenge.

 ### Jobs at Sendwithus

 TODO